wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 the event involves a downgrade (indicated by `isEvict_` flag) and/or the data it carries is dirty (indicated by `dirty_` flag).
 Besides, on later tries of the event, `doEviction()` will effectively be a no-op, since the evict flag of the event object is cleared.
+If the flush is equivalent to a downgrade, then local variable `ack` will be set to `true`.

 Note that, if a downgrade happens, then after `doEviction()`, the local coherence state is temporarily inconsistent, because the requestor has been removed as an owner of the address, but it has not been added as a sharer.
 In this case, calling `hasOwner()` on the block will return `false`.

+The method then performs state transition and/or coherence actions with a switch block.
+For `I` and `S` states, the flush will not incur any local action, and the switch is essentially a no-op.
+For `E` and `M` states, if MSHR is allocated successfully, then `downgradeOwner()` is called to issue a downgrade to the upper level, and the request is stalled in the MSHR until downgrade succeeds by changing the status to `Stall`.
+The state of the block also transits to the corresponding `_InvX` version to indicate that a downgrade is going on.